You just got your AR15, but if you’re new to the gun community, you may be lost, confused, and wondering to yourself…

 It depends on which model you buy.

-Most shooters turn them off manually to preserve battery life, but others like to keep their red dot sights on all the time so they will be ready for emergencies.
+I personally turn mine off manually when not in use to preserve the battery life.
+Others like to keep theirs on all the time so they will be ready for emergencies.

 Doing so is especially useful for home self-defense situations.